 Last trip was a trip of firsts.
 First ever trip to Norway.
 First ever flight with Norwegian Air and SAS.
 And – believe it or not – my first ever connecting flight.
 Yes, I am as shocked as you are.
 Despite being a frequent flyer, I have never before changed planes.
 I have had days when I took a flight in the morning and then continued with another flight in the evening, but never direct transit.
 So here I was.
 Ready to do this not once, but twice in as many days.
 No better time to tell you all the things to know about connecting flights.

 My destination was Trondheim in Central Norway.
-There is a direct flight there from Gatwick Airport, however the flight times weren’t very convenient (it would have meant arriving very late in the evening), so instead I opted for a midday flight to Oslo with Norwegian Air, changing there for my connecting flight to Trondheim.
+There was a direct flight available from Gatwick Airport, however the flight times weren’t very convenient (it would have meant arriving very late in the evening), so instead I opted for a midday flight to Oslo with Norwegian Air, changing there for my connecting flight to Trondheim.

 So far so good.
 The day before I checked in for both parts of my connecting flight (as you have two different aircrafts and presumably two different seats, you will end up with two different boarding passes, meaning you have to ensure you check in for both flights).

 As I was flying hand luggage only, I did not have to worry about my checked luggage.
 And I was supposed to have a good hour in-between flights, so timing hopefully shouldn’t be an issue either.